nicholasjackson/grpc-consul-resolver/README.md

 ok      github.com/nicholasjackson/grpc-consul-resolver 1.073s
 ```

-In addition to the unit tests there is also an integration test suite, the test suite requires a `Consul` server to be running on locatlhost with the default ports as a dependency.
+In addition to the unit tests there is also an integration test suite, the test suite requires a `Consul` server to be running on localhost with the default ports as a dependency.
 The integration tests start two dummy gRPC servers and register them with the Consul server's Service Catalog.
 A gRPC client is then created to ensure the function of the Resolver.
 Integration tests can be found in the sub folder `./functional_tests`, the [GoDog](https://github.com/DATA-DOG/godog) Cucumber BDD framework is used to execute these tests.
 To execute theintegration tests:

 ```bash
 $ make test_functional